 A complete guide to Cambridge IGCSE Geography

 Cambridge IGCSE Geography (specification 0460) is the international equivalent of GCSE Geography, run by Cambridge Assessment International Education.
 It is sat by students at international schools worldwide and by many UK independent schools.
-The course is structured around three main themes and is assessed across three papers (or two papers plus a coursework option at some schools).
+The course is structured around ten topics, split between physical and human geography, and is assessed across three components (Paper 1, Paper 2, and either Component 3 – one coursework assignment of up to 2000 words – or Paper 4 alternative-to-coursework exam).

-This guide walks through everything you need to know to sit the exam with confidence: How the papers are structured, what each theme covers, how the skills sections work, and the revision techniques that work best for Cambridge IGCSE geography.
+This guide walks through everything you need to know to sit the exam with confidence: How the papers are structured, what each topic covers, how the geographical skills are tested, and the revision techniques that work best for Cambridge IGCSE geography.

 Case studies central